Buyer Persona in Content Marketing: Who am I addressing?

 Depending on each sector, companies can have as many buyer personas as types of clients.
 From one to twenty.
 At BCM Marketing we recommend starting with one to three buyer personas, the most representative, to focus on creating content for them first.
 We will develop more later if necessary.

-In addition, buyer persona should be reviewed periodically.
+In addition, the buyer persona should be reviewed periodically.

 What a good buyer persona should include to optimise your content marketing

 A good buyer persona is based on a mix of real data and speculation based on experience and market research.

 To create a buyer persona, we take into account data such as demographic, geographic, social information, objectives and motivations, pain points, needs, problems that he suffers, purchasing or information consumption habits, interests, professional information, etc.

 A buyer persona must answer the following questions:

 - What is your socio-professional profile?
 Age?
 Male or female?
 Do you live in an urban or rural setting?
 What is your disposable income?
 And your hobbies?
 What is your family situation?
 What is a normal day like in your life?

 - What type of company do you work for?
 In what sector?
 What position do you occupy?
 In which department?
 What is your schedule?